-This pipe volume calculator estimates the volume of a pipe as well as the mass of a liquid which flows through it.
+This pipe volume calculator estimates the volume of a pipe as well as the mass of a liquid that flows through it.
 This calculator is a helpful tool for everyone who needs to know the exact volume of water in a pipe.
-It will be helpful to you if you're, for example, designing an irrigation system for your garden.
+It will be helpful to you if you're, designing an irrigation system for your garden.

 Pipe volume calculator